particle-iot/docs/src/content/faq/particle-tools/local-build.md

 Currently, the [5-2016-q1-update](https://launchpad.net/gcc-arm-embedded/5.0/5-2016-q1-update) is recommended.

-Prior to system firmware 0.6.3 you can also use the 4.9-2015-q3-update.
+Prior to Device OS version 0.6.3 you can also use the 4.9-2015-q3-update.

 The 5.4.x and 6.x versions are not recommended at this time.